phronmophobic/blog/markdown/fastleannative.md

 - Smaller jar sizes

 Cons:
-- Not all depencencies are captured by the library maven coordinate (or equivalent)
+- Not all dependencies are captured by the library maven coordinate (or equivalent)
 - Potential version compatibility issues
 - Requires extra steps for the user to use your library

 ### FFI loaders

 Some ffi libraries provide helpers for packaging shared libraries in jars and extracting them so they can be loaded (eg. javacpp, JNA), but some do not.
 If your ffi library doesn't help package native dependencies, you can also rely on a separate ffi library just for its loading utilities.
 For example, [javacpp-presets](https://github.com/bytedeco/javacpp-presets/) provides packages with the native dependencies for libraries like llvm and ffmpeg.
-These native dependencies can be a pain to package, so you can use the javacpp loader for these packages, even if you don't want to use the java wrappers generated by javacpp.
+These native dependencies can be a pain to package, so you can use the javacpp loader for these packages, even if you don't want to use the Java wrappers generated by javacpp.

 ### Custom Packaging